 Taking a taxi to the airport is a common necessity for many travelers.
 Here’s how to effectively tell the driver to take you to the airport.

-Take me to the Airport
+Take me, to the, Airport

 How to ask a Greek Taxi Driver to take you to Piraeus Port